 WHERE IS THE SPACE AND WHY WAS IT CHOSEN?

 Prairie Manor will be located at 10333 University Ave.
-After assessment of the Strathcona community, we continue to see a need for housing supports and accessible services for Edmonton’s most vulnerable.
+After assessment of the Strathcona Junction area, we continue to see a need for housing supports and accessible services for Edmonton’s most vulnerable.
 It is estimated that 1000 people in Strathcona were in need of a place to sleep between April - September 2021.

 WHO WILL GET SELECTED TO LIVE IN THIS HOUSING?